SINGING SCHOLARSHIPS

 No - many of the best musicians like many different types of music.
 So there would be no objection to using the training we are offering to become a better Soul singer!

-Can I choose my own teacher for the singing lessons?
+Can I choose my own teacher for the music lessons?

-Yes, but with the condition that the teacher must be an expert singer - for example having trained in singing at music college, or someone who is a concert soloist.
+Yes, but with the condition that the teacher must be an expert musician - for example having trained at music college, or being a professional soloist.

-What if I do not know a singing teacher?
+What if I do not know a music teacher?

 I am under 18 or vulnerable - will I feel safe in the choir?